 About me

 Hi there!
-I am a Ph.D. candidate at the University of Wisconsin—Madison and an applied microeconomist working at the intersection of development and organizational economics.
-My research combines field experiments and administrative data to study how policies, institutions, and technology shape economic behavior in rural markets—particularly within agricultural value chains and smallholder settings.
-I have conducted research in Mexico, El Salvador, Malawi, and Uganda over the past decade.
+I am an applied microeconomist working at the intersection of development and organizational economics.
+My research combines field experiments and administrative data to study how policies, institutions, and technology shape economic behavior in rural markets, particularly within agricultural value chains and smallholder settings.
+Over the past decade, I have conducted research in Mexico, El Salvador, Malawi, and Uganda.

 My work is supported by J-PAL, the International Growth Centre (IGC), PEDL, and the Weiss Fund for Research in Development Economics.

-I hold a bachelor’s degree in Economics from ITAM and a dual master’s degree in Applied Economics and Public Policy from the University of Michigan.
+I hold a Ph.D. from the University of Wisconsin—Madison, a dual master’s degree in Applied Economics and Public Policy from the University of Michigan, and a bachelor’s degree in Economics from ITAM.